-“But it is expected that the automated process will cut this time considerably as the automated reporting will allow review of claims on screen, and the easy identification of reminders and anomalies more easily for the commissioner.
+“But it is expected that the automated process will cut this time considerably.
+Reviewing claims in-system will reduce the manual processes involved in circulation of claim forms, reviews of submissions, and will identify anomalies more easily for the commissioner.
 It will also reduce queries from providers as they will be able to see the stage at which their claims are sat in the system autonomously.”

 Benefits of CQRS Local v National